How To Cultivate a Growth Mindset

 You can try to do things on your own, but it will take longer; you’ll make many more mistakes and waste time that you could be spending more wisely when you have the support of someone with expertise.

-9. Challenges = opportunities.
+9. Challenges = Opportunities.

 Someone with a fixed mindset will often see a challenge as an impossible obstacle and then use that as an excuse not to try or give up.